Hahne and Company: Suburban growth

 Starting in the 1950s, the company began to focus slowly on suburban growth.
 The Montclair store was replaced with a larger full-line branch, designed by Fellheimer & Wagner, with Roland Wank, and the original location became Hahne's Budget Store.
 In 1963, a location in Westfield was added.
 The firm did not enter the growing mall market in New Jersey until the 1970s, and this cost the chain valuable time in keeping up with its competitors.

-Hahne's remained too focused on its Newark Store in the 1960s.
+Hahne's remained focused on its Newark flagship store in the 1960s.
 The Montclair store was built too small to be a true department store, management was so pressed for selling space in Montclair that it had to take their Christmas decorations to the Newark flagship just to store them.
-Although the Westfield location was attractive, Hahne's lacked the customer base to compete with the nearby Lord & Taylor in Millburn, Saks Fifth Avenue in Springfield, and Bonwit Teller, B. Altman & Co and Bloomingdale's in Short Hills.
+Although the Westfield location was attractive, Hahne's lacked the customer base to compete with the nearby Lord & Taylor in Millburn, Saks Fifth Avenue in Springfield and Bonwit Teller, B. Altman and Company and Bloomingdale's in Short Hills.

 Newark declined badly in the 1960s and 1970s and the division, with most of its sales volume coming from the Newark flagship, went down with it.
 The Newark location lacked parking and was in a neighborhood that suburban shoppers felt was unsafe.
 Alan Kane, the executive in charge of their repositioning had some good ideas but they were too little and too late to save the chain.
 The stores below that Kane opened are still operated as Lord & Taylor locations, or are occupied by the chains that bought them, while the three that he inherited are all gone except for Westfield.

 During the course of the 1970s and 1980s, the chain attempted to reach out to a broader shopper demographic with mixed results.
 In 1978, parent ADG appointed Alan Kane, a graduate of Wharton School of Business, as CEO of Hahne & Company.
 Kane oversaw the planning and opening of two new locations (Woodbridge Center and Rockaway Townsquare), and he steered the company toward a more focused, upper-market clientele.
 The Livingston Mall location was branded the company's "flagship" during this time.